nucypher/taco-web/packages/taco/schema-docs/condition-schemas.md

 ## UserAddress

-This is a context parameter that will be replaced at decryption time.
-It represents the Ethereum address of the user attempting decryption.
+This is a context variable that will be replaced at decryption time.
+It represents the Ethereum address of the requester attempting decryption.

 _Literal `':userAddress'` value._